caspervonb/__caspervonb.github.io/_drafts/es6.md

 title: 'JavaScript 2.0/ECMAScript 6 Features, Syntax and Tools'
 ---

-> This article is a work in progress, and might not contain all the features in the spesification,
+> This article is a work in progress, and might not contain all the features in the specification,
 > and will change to reflect the specification as the specification changes.
-> Please direct any feedback [@caspervonb](http://twitter.com/caspervonb) and i will update it accordinly.
+> Please direct any feedback [@caspervonb](http://twitter.com/caspervonb) and i will update it accordingly.

 ## Introduction
-ECMAScript 6 "Harmony" is the upcoming upcoming version of the ECMAScript standard, the standard previously said to be ratified in late 2013, is now targgeting ratification in late 2014.
+ECMAScript 6 "Harmony" is the upcoming upcoming version of the ECMAScript standard, the standard previously said to be ratified in late 2013, is now targeting ratification in late 2014.
-However, even tho it is not standardized yet, it has gone into a feature freeze and most of the proposed features have stabilized, with that in mind let us examine some of its new language features, library changes and available tools for using it today.
+However, even tho it is not standardized yet, it has gone into a feature freeze and most of the proposed features have stabilized, so it is reasonably safe to start using it today.
+With that in mind let us examine some of its new language features, library changes and available tools for using it today.

 ## Features
+Harmony implements quite a few of the features that where previously scheduled for the abandoned ECMAScript 4 draft, these include the following.

 ### Block Scoping
 Variables declared with `var` have a function-level scope, block scoping introduces new forms of declaration for defining variables scoped to a single block.
 These include `var`, `const` and `function`.